xinyu-dev/NeMo-Skills/docs/basics/index.md

     model=f"{output_dir}/qwq-32b-trtllm",
     server_type="trtllm",
     output_dir=f"{output_dir}/results/",
+    run_after=f"{expname}-download-hf", # (3)!
     benchmarks="aime24:64,aime25:64", # (4)!
     num_jobs=16,
     server_gpus=8,
-    run_after=f"{expname}-to-trtllm",
 )
 ```

 1.   `run_cmd` just runs an arbitrary command inside our containers.
 It's useful for some pre/post processing when
-     building large pipelines, but mostly optional here.
-You can alternately just go on cluster and run those commands
+     building large pipelines, but fully optional here.
+Just showing it as an example of how you can add custom steps.
-     yourself.
      Can also specify `partition="cpu"` as an argument in case it's available on your cluster since this
      command doesn't require GPUs.
+Best practice is to add `cpu_partition: <partition name>` to your cluster config
+     and then it will be automatically used whenever GPUs are not requested.
 2.   `wrap_arguments` is used to capture any arguments that are not part of the *wrapper* script but are passed into
      the actual *main* script that's being launched by the wrapper.
 You can read more about this in the
      [Important details](#important-details) section at the end of this document.